dcinadr/curse-monterey/README.md

 ## Spec

-The goal of this project is to create a simple chat system with data persistence in a NoSQL database to allow server restarts without losing state information.
+The goal of this project is to create a simple chat system with a NoSQL database for persistence and Websockets for real-time notifications triggered by data changes.

 The basic model of the system is as follows:
 - Clients can create users